tzvaita/tenny_resume_bot/README.md

     ```
     To see the available directories and files within the one you're currently at.

+3. Do git clone (Shift+Ctrl+v) to download the files into the current directory.
+4. Change into the new directory created by the git clone command.
-3. Install the required gems with bundler.
+5. Install the required gems with bundler.
 For both operating systems do:
     ```
     bundle
     ```